open-education-hub/web-security/cookies-session-management-access-control/README.md

 So, in order to test all the possible IDOR vulnerabilities, you should think like a hacker.

 You can provide permissions on your application for all endpoints.
-If your “privatesection” endpoint includes the API requests such as “/api/privatesection/admins”, “/api/privatesection/console”, “/api/privatesection/tokens”, you can block the endpoint for non-admin users.
+If your `privatesection` endpoint includes the API requests such as `/api/privatesection/admins`, `/api/privatesection/console`, `/api/privatesection/tokens`, you can block the endpoint for non-admin users.

 Moreover, to make the attacker’s job harder or prevent it altogether, you can use hash functions and hashed values instead of regular numbers and strings.